esl/jekyll-codesync-global/_posts/blog-posts/2019-07-18-ra-a-raft-implementation.md

 Introduce Ra
 Explain Ra's design decisions
 Outline how Ra integrates with RabbitMQ
-Explain how Ra is used
+Explain how Ra is used"
 speaker_id: karl-nilsson
 type: video
 youtube_id: 7NNjjTrBZtw